barackd222/s2v-iia-nodejs-sphero-apis/README.md

 # Speed to Value Workshop - Sphero In Action

+1) Create a folder where you want to download the NPM nodules

+mkdir robot && cd robot

+2) Download the required modeules:

-1) npm install express
+npm install sphero serialport

-2) Clone or download these files within Sphero/examples directory

 3) Connect your Bluetooth to your Sphero